xianms/neutron-vpnaas/doc/specs/vpn-ovn.rst

 As mentioned in previous, there are some routes in the namespace to redirect the traffic from peer to the OVN router.
-The agent will add/update these routes when a new connection is created or updated.
+The agent will add/update these routes when a new IPsec connection is created or updated.

 VPN External IP address management
 ++++++++++++++++++++++++++++++++++

-Within the neutron L3 router, VPNaaS currently shares router gateway public IP address with router SNAT.
-But for VPN+OVN, the gateway public IP address can't be shared with SNAT because SNAT is not in the namespace context.
+Within the neutron L3 router, VPNaaS uses the router gateway public IP address as local public IP address.
+But for VPN+OVN, the router gateway public IP address can't be used any more since it is for OVN L3 gateway.
 A new public IP address is needed for the VPNaaS namespace.
-The namespace will request a public IP address from neutron in the same provider/public network as the OVN router and use that as public IP address for namespace.
-A validation will be added in VPN plugin driver to check if the public IP address is assigned when the VPN service is configured.
-An error message will be prompted if there is no public IP address.
+A new RESTful API is needed to configure the VPN gateway public IP address also.

-The neutron router resource will be extended to configure the VPN gateway Public IP address.
-The extension is as below:
+Below API is defined to configure the VPN gateway public IP address:
-URL: /v2.0/routers/{router_id}
+URL: /v2.0/vpn/gateways
-Request Example:
+Request Body Example:

 .. code-block:: javascript

+    {"gateway":
         {
-        "router": {
-            "external_vpn_gateway_info": {
+            "router_id": "999c39b2-178f-4340-a69c-a1068dbae016",
-                "network_id": "8ca37218-28ff-41cb-9b10-039601ea7e6b"
+            "network_id": "afab184a-43a3-4d77-bb27-e779874c123a"
-            }
         }
     }